Call Us: 315-443-4083

 Note that some specialized business research databases are not indexed in Summon.
 If you are having trouble finding the business information you need, consider going directly to the appropriate business database or contacting the business librarian.

-For Summon search tips, please see the following video tutorial:
+For Summon search tips, please see the following video tutorials:

 The four tutorials (which complement the Nuts and Bolts of Great Business Plans page of the Business Information Guide) were developed by Business, Management and Entrepreneurship Librarian Stephanie JH McReynolds to support EEE 457 students as they develop their Capstone business plans.
 Although developed with EEE 457 students in mind, anyone who is interested in learning more about the business research resources offered by Syracuse University Libraries is welcome to view.